kyree-nero/web-sample-boot-application/README.md

-This is a simple docker example of a java web project hosted by an alpine linux distribution
+This is a simple docker example of a java web project with a supporting db

 <h3>How to run it</h3>
 To run it from docker...